 After all of this, you’ll still need to configure and activate your FTP server to fit your specific needs.

-For instance, you may want to take additional steps to ensure its security.
+For instance, you may want to take additional steps to ensure server security.
 Once you’ve done this you can start using it.

 Once you have your hardware and FTP server in place it’s time to set up the web hosting software for your own server at home.
 In order to have fully operational software, you need to install the correct LAMP software stack.